~a 1 (i·)a verb, intransitive

 form of the possessive classifier used for kin terms (one *), with an impersonal possessor (idi ‘people’)

 Et’ aidi li-odo uko ñe basa damiliko iadapa.
-The mothers are searching for lice in their children's hair.
+The mothers are looking for lice in their children's hair.

 Uk' aidi, li-labu motoro.
 In-laws are to be respected.